Sergendel/FitBeat/README.md

 Downloading content directly from YouTube may violate YouTube's [Terms of Service](https://www.youtube.com/t/terms), specifically regarding unauthorized downloading and distribution.
 **FitBeat** is provided for demonstration, educational, and personal use only.
-Ensure you have explicit permission or rights to any content downloaded using this tool. **The author is not responsible for misuse or violations of applicable laws or terms of service.**
+Ensure you have permission or rights to any content downloaded using this tool. **The author is not responsible for misuse or violations of applicable laws or terms of service.**